network-analytics/pmacct-test-automation/tests/100-IPFIXv10-CISCO/README.md

 - output-flow-00.json          desired nfacctd kafka output [daisy.flow topic] containing json messages

+### Scenarios

+- In scenario-01 the flow aggregate contains some additional primitives with respect to the default.

 ### Test timeline:

 t=0s --> the first full minute after starting the traffic generator